minpyaythein/study_notes/AWS Solution Architect Exam.md

 #### Route 53 charges CNAME records but alias records.

+#### CNAME and NS record cannot be used for the top node of the DNS namespace but can be used for other such as from app.covid19survey.com to app.covid19survey.net.

+#### Alias record can be used for the top node such as from covid19survey.com to www.covid19survey.com.

 #### Amazon SQS lets you decouple application components so that they run and fail independently, increasing the overall fault tolerance of the system.

 #### DynamoDB has two read/write capacity modes: on-demand and provisioned.